Why States Regulate Car Insurance Differently

 Is car insurance required in every state?

 All states except New Hampshire require drivers to carry minimum liability insurance.
-New Hampshire allows drivers to instead demonstrate financial responsibility (typically by posting a bond or showing sufficient assets) in place of an insurance policy.
+New Hampshire allows drivers to instead demonstrate financial responsibility — typically by posting a bond or showing sufficient assets — in place of an insurance policy.
 However, the vast majority of New Hampshire drivers still carry insurance voluntarily.
-Virginia previously allowed an uninsured motorist fee, but that option was eliminated in 2024.
-Regardless of your state, driving without coverage is a serious financial risk.
+Virginia previously allowed an uninsured motorist fee in lieu of coverage, but that option was eliminated in 2024.
+Regardless of your state, driving without coverage is a serious financial and legal risk.

 What is the difference between a no-fault state and a tort state?

 In a no-fault state, your own Personal Injury Protection (PIP) coverage pays for your medical bills after an accident — regardless of who caused it.
 Lawsuits for pain and suffering are generally restricted unless injuries are severe.
-In a tort (at-fault) state, the driver who caused the accident is financially responsible for all damages, and the injured party can sue for the full value of their losses including pain and suffering.
+In a tort (at-fault) state, the driver who caused the accident is financially responsible for all damages, and the injured party can sue for the full value of their losses, including pain and suffering.
 Tort states give accident victims more legal options; no-fault states are designed to speed up the claims process and reduce litigation.
+Learn more about how these two systems compare side by side.

 Why is car insurance so much more expensive in some states?

-High insurance states like Louisiana, Florida, and Nevada tend to share several characteristics: high rates of uninsured drivers, frequent severe weather events, dense urban traffic, elevated vehicle theft, and a litigation environment that results in larger insurance payouts.
+High-cost states like Nevada, Louisiana, and Florida tend to share several characteristics: high rates of uninsured drivers, frequent severe weather events, dense urban traffic, elevated vehicle theft, and a litigation environment that results in larger insurance payouts.
 State laws also play a role — some states allow insurers to use credit scores and other risk factors more freely, while others restrict these practices.
 Local infrastructure quality and the cost of medical care in a state also factor into claim costs, which are ultimately passed on to policyholders.
+Our guide on car insurance rates by state breaks down every factor in detail.

 How long do I have to update my car insurance after moving to a new state?